 Andrew Ault

-BSc, Concentration in Biology, Lakehead University
+BSc, Focus in Biology, Lakehead University

-BA, Concentration in Public Policy, Carleton University
+BA, Focus in Public Policy, Carleton University

-Cert, International Law and Politics, Bader College, Queen's University
+Cert., International Law and Politics, Queen's University

 MA, Economics, Lakehead University